 More information on settlement agreement can be found in the ACAS Code of Practice on Settlement Agreements, which sets out how settlement agreements should operate and also provides best practice of how pre-termination negotiations should be undertaken.

-The ACAS Code recommends that employees are given a period of 10 calendar days to consider an offer made by an employer.
+The ACAS Code recommends that employees are given a minimum period of 10 calendar days to consider an offer made by an employer.

 You may be presented with a settlement agreement by your employer completely out of the blue.
 A common scenario in which this happens is where your employer has concerns about your performance and wants to give you the option to leave under agreed settlement terms rather than go through a performance process.
 In this situation, you do not have to accept the offer.
 You can reject it, or request a proper performance process is followed although this could affect your reference if you are later dismissed.